External Signals Are Converted to Responses Within the Cell

 • Endocrine signaling: hormones travel via bloodstream to target cells

-• Only cells with the right receptors respond to specific hormones
+• Only cells with correct receptors respond

 Sutherland’s Discovery